 Brenda taught the class that the creation of a moccasin depends on an entire community’s contributions.
 Some group members hunt the elk; some process the hide; some create the sinews for stitching.
 Only once all the materials have been harvested and prepared can the artisans sit down to make beautiful beaded moccasins.

 It is a story of interdependence, sharing, and joy.

-David Durrant, Facility Manager at Pattern Energy’s Meikle Wind, took part and shared the story with us.
+David Durrant, Facility Manager at Pattern Canada’s Meikle Wind, took part and shared the story with us.
 David explains what they learned: